Dynamics of stochastic approximation with iterate-dependent Markov noise under verifiable conditions in compact state space with the stability of iterates not ensured: Lock-in probability calculation for single timescale stochastic approximation

 Again using the stability of the iterates in the $T$ length interval on $\mathcal{B}_{m-1}$ and assumption \textbf{(A7a)} we see that $\zeta^{(1)}_{k+1}$ is bounded a.s. on $\mathcal{B}_{m-1}$ by the constant $C_0=2C_R(1+\bar{C})$ for $n_m \leq k \leq j-1$.
 Therefore each of the components in this vector is also bounded by the same constant.
 Therefore,

-In the third inequality above we use the conditional version of the martingale concentration inequality \cite[p.~39, chap.~4]{borkar}.
-We give a proof outline of it in Appendix.
+In the third inequality above we use the conditional version of the martingale concentration inequality \cite[p.~39, chap.~4]{borkar_book}.
+We give an outline of its proof in the Appendix.
 Now it can be shown as in Theorem 11 of \cite[Chap.
-4]{borkar} that for sufficiently large $n_0$,
+4]{borkar_book} that for sufficiently large $n_0$,